mdibella-dev/mdb-theme-gutenberg/README.md

 * Improve: Separate HTML code from the slideout block pattern (now in slideout template part) and rename the block pattern to primary
 * Improve: Make structure and selectors of site components more consistent
 * Improve: Change selectors of navbar buttons from id to class name
-* Improve: Trigger the conversion of the header navigation bar to a side navigation bar only with a screen resolution of 1440px
 * Bugfix: Fix path to block-styles.min.js

 ### Previous changes